• Skip to primary navigation

 Facebook • Instagram

-The museum spotlights Giuseppe Garibaldi, an Italian general and patriot, and Antonio Meucci, an Italian inventor, engineer, and practical chemist who is known for developing a form of voice communication apparatus in 1857.
+The museum spotlights Giuseppe Garibaldi, an Italian general and patriot, and Antonio Meucci, an Italian inventor, engineer, and practical chemist who developed a form of voice communication apparatus in 1857.
 Many say he should be credited with the invention of the telephone.
 The museum works to promote Italian-American heritage through a variety of cultural and educational programs and classes.

 2. Jacques Marchais Museum of Tibetan Art